 Given that heart rate and HRV have a generally inverse relationship, these sensors examine your heart rate data and establish if you are in a Stressful condition.

-The best of the breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences.
+The best breed sensor for detecting stress are the ones that can measure the cortisol levels in your sweat and draw inferences.
 Still, that technology is yet to be commercially marketed by the leading wearable manufacturers.

 Existing Research on Electro Dermal Activity and Emotional State